Before applying for a dog, please take a moment to review our Adoption Information & Procedures

 Behavior with people:

-Cheeks is friendly and loving with those he knows well but definitly has a protective and territorial side.
+Cheeks is friendly and loving with those he knows well, but definitely has a protective and territorial side.
 He has shown signs of animosity towards certain men and needed a little time to make friends with some of the people he met at the shelter, especially when he's in his kennel or on a couch.

-With those he loves, he's super loving and cuddly.
-He does occasionally ressource guard, and will need a little bit of work in that regard.
+With those he trusts, he's super loving and cuddly.
+He does occasionally resource guard, and will need a little bit of work in that regard.

 Behavior with children: